 *Best Microfiction (Announced) and Pushcart Prize Nominees (TBD) in Alphabetical Order: Sudha Balagopal (USA) WINNER BEST MICROFICTION, Felicia Chernesky (USA), Dreena Collins (England), Bronwen Griffiths (England), John C. Mannone (USA), and W.E.
 Pasquini (USA).

 Readers: Editorial Staff, Plus Samantha Black, Emily Gibson, Joey Ingram, and Amy Lynn.

 Keith Hoerner (BS, MFA) lives, teaches, and pushes words around in Southern Illinois, USA.
 He has been featured in numerous national / international literary journals, anthologies, and other publications.
-His debut memoir, The Day The Sky Broke Open, is forthcoming from Adelaide Books, New York / Lisbon, in early 2021.
+His debut memoir, The Day The Sky Broke Open, is forthcoming from Adelaide Books, New York / Lisbon, in Spring 2021.